Outdoor Education (Flat Water Kayaking)

 - Correctly fitting and Transport Canada approved personal flotation device (P.F.D.)/life-jackets, with whistle attached, must be worn and properly fastened at all times when near or on the water.

-- Appropriate clothing and footwear must be worn.
-Determine that all necessary clothing and footwear are included prior to departing on the excursion.
+- Determine that all necessary clothing and footwear are included prior to departing on the excursion.
+Clothing (in layers where appropriate) and footwear appropriate to the activity, location and environmental conditions must be worn.
 Dry change of clothing kept in a watertight bag/container must be accessible.

 - Check with local authorities for current information regarding route safety.